SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDD-890_SNMP.md

 The **Admin** page displays the selected configuration and options.
 The page shows information about the **FAST Configuration** and it is possible to set the **SNMP Configuration**, **Auto Logout Configuration**, **CTOG** and **MEO**.

-Also there are two pagebuttons available that will open pop-up pages which display additional information regarding the subject stated on the pagebutton.
+Also there are two page buttons available that will open pop-up pages which display additional information regarding the subject stated on the page button.
 It concerns the **Firmware Configuration** and the **Vipersat Management System Configuration**.

 ### Configuration - Interface page